-I often get questions from patients about why they need to follow up as often as they do.
-In fact, my own family members often remark they don’t want to follow up so often and assume this is done just to line their provider's pockets.
+I often get questions from patients about why they need make a follow-up doctors appointment as often as they do.
+In fact, my own family says that follow up visits are only beneficial for the provider's pocket.
 This couldn't be further from the truth.

 Some medications need to be monitored closely to make sure they don't cause problems.
 For example, warfarin (also known as Coumadin) is a common blood thinner used to prevent or treat blood clots.
 Frequent laboratory monitoring is needed to make sure the warfarin dose is correct.
 If the dose is too low, there is an increased risk for blood clots; if the dose is too high, there is an increased risk of bleeding.

 Another option for follow-up is your MyChart or other patient portal account, where you can get lab results and send messages to your provider and office staff.
 If we have tried multiple times to reach you and still cannot, we will send a letter to your address on file with the message we were trying to give you.

 If you are not sure when you are due to follow up, contact your provider.
 As a general rule, even if you don't have any chronic conditions, an annual physical is recommended to make sure you are up to date on your wellness screenings and to help you achieve your health goals.